jasonsikes/QLogo/README.md

 ## Compiling

-QLogo requires Qt6 and is currently being developed and tested on the following
+QLogo requires Qt6 and cmake.
-platforms:

-* Windows 10 using MinGW 8.1.0
-* OpenSUSE LEAP 15.2 using gcc 7.5.0
-* Mac OS X 11.3 using Clang 12.0.5

 ### To build: